 As the name suggests, it is a huge granite rock that spans around 4 kilometers.
 From its summit, you can see the picturesque scenery of Mt.
 Seorak and the neighboring areas like Dalma Peak and the East Sea.

 The spot is famous for being the favorite spot of King Gyeong-Sun, the last king of the Silla Dynasty.
 It is undoubtedly unrivaled in its natural splendor as it towers over 80 meters!

 Other Things to Do in Seoraksan National Park

 Seorak Cable Car

-One way to explore the park is on foot, but if you’re on a tight schedule, then you can hop onto the Seoraksan Cable Car.
+One way to explore the park is on foot, but if you’re on a tight schedule, you can hop onto the Seoraksan Cable Car.
 It is just 3 minutes away from the entrance of the park.

 The cable car ride will allow you to catch fascinating sights of amazing rock formations of the Gwongeumseong Fortress, Sogongwon and Jeohangnyeong areas, and Ulsanbawi Rock.
 After you reach the top, you can take a half-hour hike to the Gwongeumseong Fortress.

 Seoraksan National Park Visitor Center